Now Reading

 Cancer treatments tend to make your skin extremely sensitive to the sun, so you need to fully protect it.
 Sunscreen is your second best friend, right after “avoiding the sun at all cost”.
 All in all, we know that totally avoiding the sun is very often impossible.
 So what you should look for is extremely high protection.
 Some doctors recommend that you go for mineral sun protection, others that you choose the highest protection possible, so check with your doctor.
 Please remember, never apply sunscreen before radiotherapy, as zinc will reflect the radiation.

 All in all, the secret to cancer skincare is to keep your skin as strong as you can, in order to make sure that you are able to endure the full treatment.
-If you still have any doubts regarding skin care during cancer treatments, reach out to our pharmacist team.
+If you still have any doubts regarding skin care during cancer treatments, reach out to our pharmacist team–we’ll be happy to help.

 All cosmetics at your fingertips.